sahilsutariya/NodeJS-CRUD-Demo/README.md

 # CRUD OPERATION DEMO -- NODE JS -- EXPRESS JS

-Build a Restful CRUD API for a simple Note-Taking application using Node.js, Express and MongoDB.
+Build a Restful CRUD API for a simple user crud application using Node.js, Express and MongoDB.

 ## Steps to Setup